BritishGeologicalSurvey/Groundhog/docs/main-content/userguide.md

 <https://www.youtube.com/channel/UCQc4rWxP2sMPNFhHq6xOthQ/videos>

+### System Requirements

+Windows 7 or above (64-bit).
+Mouse with Scroll wheel (laptop trackpad not recommended).
+Dedicated graphics card recommended for optimium 3D graphcs performance.
+May not function over network/virtual/remote-desktops environments.

-## Installation
+### Installation

-**Please read all steps carefully to ensure correct installation of Groundhog\!**
+?> **Please read all steps carefully to ensure correct installation of Groundhog\!**

 You can obtain the installer for Groundhog from the BGS website.
 There